1 Service Battalion

 1 Service Battalion (1 Svc Bn; 1^{er} Bataillon des services) is a deployable field unit of the Canadian Forces.
 It provides second- and limited third-line combat service support to units throughout the 3rd Canadian Division.
 Located at Steele Barracks, Canadian Forces Base Edmonton, 1 Svc Bn is composed of the battalion headquarters and four functional companies: Transportation, Supply, Maintenance, and Administration.
 Administration Company is distinct in that it provides first-line support to the battalion itself, while the remaining companies provide second- and limited third-line support to units across the 3rd Canadian Division.

 The battalion is composed of an integrated and cohesive team of active military members and public servants.
 Soldiers must maintain their soldiering and war-fighting skills to a high degree of proficiency, while concurrently developing expertise in their respective trades.

 The battalion's primary focus is on conducting and training for operations; however, the unit also provides combat service support on a daily basis to 1 Canadian Mechanized Brigade Group and the 3rd Canadian Division.
 1 Svc Bn has, from 1990 to 2010, regularly generated, trained, and deployed the National Support Element (NSE) for several Canadian deployments.

 The unit motto is officium super omnia which translates to "duty above all".
-The current commanding officer is Lieutenant-Colonel Christopher Read and the regimental sergeant major is Chief Warrant Officer Guillaume Page.
+The current commanding officer is Lieutenant-Colonel James Legendre and the regimental sergeant major is Chief Warrant Officer Patrick (Pat) Lebel.